People > Our People > Nicholas and Christina Weber

 Back row from left to right: Magdalena Weber, Conrad Weber (born 1893), Anna Elizabeth "Annalise" Weber, Katherine Weber.
 Courtesy of Pat Hefflin.

-Christina gave birth to their first daughter, Pauline, on January 28, 1914 in Portland.
+Christina gave birth to their first daughter, Pauline, in Portland on January 28, 1914.
 Daughter Elizabeth followed on November 9, 1915, daughter Marie on February 17, 1919, and daughter Esther on February 14, 1921.

-Family stories tell of Nick's fun loving nature.
+Family stories tell of Nick's fun-loving nature.
 He enjoyed a good party and a drink, but never on Sunday when he taught Sunday School classes.
 Nick collected over $2,000 for his church.

 Nick's children told how he helped many families and young boys who had no money and needed a job.
-One daughter said that she never knew how many people were coming for dinner each night.
+One daughter said she never knew how many people were coming for dinner each night.

 The family also enjoyed outings to the Jantzen Beach amusement park.

-Christina Weber died on February 25, 1938 and Nick Weber died on April 19, 1943.
+Christina Weber died on February 25, 1938, and Nick Weber died on April 19, 1943.
 Both are buried at the Rose City Cemetery in Portland.

-Family stories tell of Nick's fun loving nature.
+Family stories tell of Nick's fun-loving nature.
 He enjoyed a good party and a drink, but never on Sunday when he taught Sunday School classes.
 Nick collected over $2,000 for his church.

 Nick's children told how he helped many families and young boys who had no money and needed a job.
-One daughter said that she never knew how many people were coming for dinner each night.
+One daughter said she never knew how many people were coming for dinner each night.

 The family also enjoyed outings to the Jantzen Beach amusement park.

-Christina Weber died on February 25, 1938 and Nick Weber died on April 19, 1943.
+Christina Weber died on February 25, 1938, and Nick Weber died on April 19, 1943.
 Both are buried at the Rose City Cemetery in Portland.

 Sources